 The Special Operations Division, under the direction of Deputy Chief Scott Deckard, is responsible for the identifying, investigating, and enforcing an array of crimes, including bike patrol, traffic enforcement, dignitary protection, major accident investigations, and organized crimes such as: narcotics, vice and drug money laundering.
 The Division is divided into two bureaus; the Special Enforcement Bureau and the Street Crimes Bureau.

-The Special Enforcement Bureau consists of the Field Operations Section, which includes the Bike Team Unit, Traffic Unit, Harbor Patrol Unit, and K-9 Unit.
+The Special Enforcement Bureau consists of the Field Operations Section, which includes the Traffic Unit, Harbor Patrol Unit, and K-9 Unit.

-The Street Crimes Bureau consists of the Street Operations Section, which includes the Gang Intervention Team, Intelligence Led Policing Unit, and the Narcotics Unit.
+The Street Crimes Bureau consists of the Street Operations Section, which includes the Intelligence Led Policing Unit, and the Narcotics Unit.